 We all have ‘brand’ perceptions of countries, cities and companies which tend to determine our behaviour towards them.
 In Cyprus we’ve always been conscious of what foreigners think of us both as a tourist destination but above all in terms of how they understand our position on the political problem.

 Every year, Global Market Insite Inc ranks many of the world’s ‘nation brands’ by surveying over 25,000 consumers in 35 nations.
 The brand of a nation is produced by analyzing perceptions of the cultural, political and commercial assets, the investment potential and tourist appeal of each nation.
 This in turn is interpreted into a measurement of ‘national brand power’.
 A good result indicating a positive nation brand provides a competitive advantage in today’s global marketplace.
 Like multinationals, countries compete with each other for the attention, respect and trust of investors, tourists, consumers and the media.
+A tough job for any PR agency out there, you’ll agree.

 We’ve all read about how the World Cup in Germany – by far the biggest media event of 2006 – elevated the German brand, crushed deeply held negative perceptions about Germany and improved the country’s image (even, it is said, among Germans themselves).
 We saw it happening after the successful organisation of the Olympics in Athens which, combined with Greece’s victory in the UEFA Football Championship in Portugal that year, elevated a whole nation and altered its own outlook and particularly the way others saw it.